Iconic Speeches

 Overview

-Speeches, great or less than great, are orations, a medieval English term that descends from the Latin "oracioun" for prayer and refers to formal addresses typically delivered to the public.
+Speeches are orations, a medieval English term derived from the Latin "oracioun" for prayer, referring to formal addresses typically delivered to the public.
 Public speaking has been studied and practiced worldwide for thousands of years, going back at least to Mesopotamia's Sumerian and Akkadian empires.
 The practice's origins are often traced to ancient Greece, where early philosophers and educators coined the term rhetorike.
 The philosopher Plato described rhetoric as the art of winning the soul through discourse, but today it's often considered the study of persuasion in all its forms.

 1440 Findings